Abstract

 between close and distant reading scales [

-web interfaces for accessing complex literary archives and the emergence of e-books
+design of web interfaces for accessing complex literary archives and the emergence of

-In-Out-In metaphor, which integrates information visualization techniques with the
+metaphor, the In-Out-In metaphor, which integrates information visualization

-plain reading of the text, to support the focus-digress flow that structures the
+techniques with the plain reading of the text, to support the focus-digress flow that

-embodied activity of the reader.
-By focus-digress flow we
+structures the embodied activity of the reader.
+By

 mean that during the focus stage the reader is in the story, while the digress stage